 The Titanic Organ was built by the Welte Company in Freiburg im Breisgau.
 This was a company that built high-quality mechanical instruments for exactly a century, from 1832 to 1932.

 My grandfather was booked on the Titanic, by the way, for its maiden voyage, but then for business reasons he decided to stay on in London for a few more weeks, so he changed his booking for another ship that was leaving later.
-He never spoke about this (at least not to me), but I assume the Titanic was one of his motivations when he founded the National Safety Council the following year.
-(He was the Executive Secretary of that organization until his retirement thirty years later.)
+He never spoke about this (at least not to me), but I assume the Titanic was one of his motivations when he and others founded the National Safety Council the following year.
+He was the Managing Director of that organization until his retirement thirty years later.

 In 1885 in Leipzig a man named Paul Lochmann invented this metal disk, with holes in it instead of pins or knobs, as a data storage medium for mechanical musical instruments.
 (Coincidentally, the word Loch means “hole” in German.)